garden-rs/garden/doc/src/configuration.md

 garden:
   root: ${GARDEN_CONFIG_DIR}
 ```

+Omitting `garden.root` is equivalent to the configuration above.

 To place all trees in a `src` directory sibling to the `garden.yaml` file, the
 following configuration can be used: